Tutorial: Get started with Azure Machine Learning in Jupyter Notebooks

 In this tutorial, you:

-- Create an Azure Machine Learning Workspace to use in the next tutorial.
+- Create an Azure Machine Learning workspace to use in other Jupyter Notebook tutorials.

 - Clone the tutorials notebook to your folder in the workspace.

-- Create a cloud-based compute instance with Azure Machine Learning Python SDK installed and pre-configured.
+- Create a cloud-based compute instance with the Azure Machine Learning Python SDK installed and preconfigured.

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning today.

 An Azure Machine Learning workspace is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
 It ties your Azure subscription and resource group to an easily consumed object in the service.

 You create a workspace via the Azure portal, a web-based console for managing your Azure resources.

 Sign in to the Azure portal by using the credentials for your Azure subscription.

 In the upper-left corner of the Azure portal, select + Create a resource.